Helgi Sigurðsson

-Helgi Sigurðsson (born 17 September 1974) is an Icelandic former professional footballer and manager of ÍBV.
+Helgi Sigurðsson (born 17 September 1974) is an Icelandic former professional footballer and assistant coach at Fram.
 A forward, he played for clubs in Iceland, Germany, Norway, Greece, and Denmark and represented Iceland at international level.

 Club career

 Helgi was born in Reykjavík, Iceland.
 He started his career at Víkingur Reykjavik and won the Icelandic championship with them in 1991.
 He then moved to Knattspyrnufélagið Fram before signing for VfB Stuttgart in Germany.

 Joined Stabæk in 1997 and won the Norwegian Football Cup final with them in 1998, scoring two of three of Stabæk's goals.

 In 1999, he moved to Panathinaikos in Greece, nicknamed the Shark.
 He played one game in the Champions League for Panathinaikos, coming on as a sub for Nikolaos Lymperopoulos against Valencia.

 He signed for Danish club AGF in February 2004.
 In 2006, he returned to Iceland and signed for Knattspyrnufélagið Fram for the second time in his career.
 A year later he left Fram and signed for their Reykjavík rivals, Valur.

 He was a key player for Valur when in 2007 they won their 20th league title and their first in 20 years.
 He had a great season, playing all 18 league games and scoring 12 goals.
 He was picked player of the season in Landsbankadeildin for the 2007 season.

 He returned to his youth club, Víkingur Reykjavik before the 2010 season.
 Before the 2013 season he left Víkingur and became assistant manager at Fram while also playing 2 games for the club.
 Early in the 2013 season the Fram manager quit and Helgi quit after that.